The villain, Joker, is the most iconic of all Batman characters (besides the titular Batman).

 What started as a strange encounter became a fascinating dissection of a madman.

-However, it quickly dissolves into uncomfortable territory, and so Murray tries to wrap up the interview, which leads into this exchange between him and Arthur:
+However, it quickly dissolves into uncomfortable territory, and so Murray tries to wrap up the interview, which leads to this exchange between him and Arthur:

 Arthur Fleck: How ’bout another joke, Murray?